Talks & Interviews

 “Are Academic Freedom and Open Expression Under Siege?”

-University of Pennsylvania | Video April 28, 2024
+| Video April 28, 2024

 There is sharp disagreement about the meaning and practice of open expression and academic freedom at the University of Pennsylvania and other universities.
 What exactly do these concepts mean?
 What rights do they confer?
 What are their limits?
 Sophia Rosenfeld moderates a discussion at a University of Pennsylvania Faculty Senate Roundtable with some of the nation’s leading scholars.